WitherWarg/Slimes-and-Skeletons/README.md

 #### main.lua

-This simply loads the game's graphics, loads in all of the files using require.lua and switches to the level gamestate.
-A gamestate is a table with all the regular love callbacks.
+This simply loads the game's graphics, loads in all of the files using require.lua and switches to the level game state.
+A game state is a table with all the regular love callbacks.
 This helps me switch between level, pause and end screens for the game.

 #### conf.lua